ericvicenti/react-native-community/README.md

 # React Native in the Community

 A list of community-built React Native contributions.
 You can subscribe to updates on the highlights of the changes to this repo week-by-week, along with other news from the community in the [react-native-newsletter](https://github.com/brentvatne/react-native-newsletter).

+For a searchable list of npm-registered components, please see [react.parts](http://react.parts/native-ios)

 ## Components

+> WARNING: This list is deprecated.
+The definitive list can be found at [react.parts](http://react.parts/native-ios)

 ### Audio / Visual